cincuranet/blog/_posts/2016-10-18-233579-sad-story-about-cloud-cdns.md

 <!-- excerpt -->

 My immediate attempt was targeted towards Azure.
 I have a couple of projects there.
 I explore various services there, if I have a time.
 So I went to portal, created new CDN profile and went to assign custom domain.
 Around these steps I realized there's nothing about SSL certificates in the blades.
 As I finished assigning custom domain, with the hope some SSL menu will show up, I found nothing.
-Not for Verizon nor Akamai _Plan_.
+Not for Verizon nor Akamai plan.
 Bravely I searched and found [this][1].
 Yep.
 You read it correctly.
 It's not supported and - from the history - it was shifted couple of times.

 Alrighty.